dimecho/ATtiny13-Plant/README.md

 ## Calibrate Sensor (Without Firmware Flashing)

-Short sensor wires.
-After long LED blink quickly put into moist soil.
-The value will be stored in memory as base-line.
+Short sensor wires and wait 5 minutes.
+After long LED blink quickly put into dry soil.
+The value will be stored in memory as base-line (anything dryer will be wattered)

 ## Solar